-The Apple Public CA logs actions taken based on CAA records, and documents issuance prevented by CAA for feedback to the CA/Browser Forum.
+The Apple Public CA logs actions taken based on CAA records, and documents issuance prevented by CAA for feedback to the CAB Forum.

 3.2.2.9.
-E-mail Verification
+Mailbox Address Verification

-Prior to issuing an S/MIME Certificate, the Apple Public CA verifies the Applicant controls the email address by confirming either:
+Prior to issuing an S/MIME Certificate, the Apple Public CA verifies the Applicant controls the Mailbox Address by confirming either:

-- The Domain Name contained in the domain portion of the email address is owned or controlled by the Legal Entity in the Organization field in accordance with [Section 3.2.2.4](#) of this CPS and Section 3.2.2.9.1 of the Apple Public CP, or, - Receipt of a response utilizing the same Random Value previously sent by the Apple Public CA via email to the email address being verified in accordance with Section 3.2.2.9.1 of the Apple Public CP.
+- The Domain Name contained in the domain portion of the Mailbox Address is owned or controlled by the Legal Entity in the Organization field in accordance with [Section 3.2.2.4](#) of this CPS and Section 3.2.2.9.1 of the Apple Public CP, or, - Receipt of a response utilizing the same Random Value previously sent by the Apple Public CA via email to the Mailbox Address being verified in accordance with Section 3.2.2.9.1 of the Apple Public CP.
+The Random Value is considered valid only for 24 hours from generation and if the response is received after expiration, the request for validation is resent with a new Random Value.